reinterpretcat/vrp/docs/src/getting-started/features.md

- - **Multi-Trip VRP (MTVRP)**: extends the VRP by adding the following constraint: routes have to be assigned to M vehicles in such a way that the total cost of the routes assigned to the same vehicle does not exceed a time horizon T (for instance the duration of a typical working day
+ - **Multi-Trip VRP (MTVRP)**: extends the VRP by adding the following constraint: routes have to be assigned to M vehicles in such a way that the total cost of the routes assigned to the same vehicle does not exceed a time horizon T (for instance the duration of a typical working day).
+See [multiple reloads](../examples/pragmatic/basics/reload.md) example.

- - **Multi-Objective VRP (MOVRP)**: this variant addresses a need of real life applications, where decision maker should consider not only one objective (for example, total cost), but multiple ones simultaneously, such as amount of tours, unassigned jobs, work balance, etc.
+ - **Multi-Objective VRP (MOVRP)**: this variant addresses a need of real life applications, where decision maker should consider not only one objective (for example, total cost), but multiple ones simultaneously, such as amount of tours, unassigned jobs, work balance, etc. See [multiple objectives](../examples/pragmatic/objectives/index.md) example.

  - **Open VRP (OVRP)**: usually, a route beginning at a given depot must finish at this depot, but in this variation vehicle ends at the last served customer.

  - **VRP with Lunch Break (VRPLB)**: this problem arises when drivers must take pauses during their shift, for example, for lunch breaks.
+The project supports different types of break: with/without location, time window, time period.
+See [Multiple breaks](../examples/pragmatic/basics/break.md) example

  - **Periodic VRP (PVRP)**: is used when planning is made over a certain period and deliveries to the customer can be made in different days.
 In current implementation each customer is visited only once.
+See [multiple shifts](../examples/pragmatic/basics/multi-day.md) example which shows multi-day planning scenario when vehicle can be used multiple times, but on different days.

+ - **Time dependent VRP (TDVRP)**: the travel time and distance between two customers or between a customer and the depot depends on time of day.

+ - **Skill VRP (SVRP)**: associates some skill(-s) with jobs which is requirement for vehicle to have in order to serve the job.

  - **Traveling Salesman Problem (TSP)**: this is a specific case of VRP when there is only one vehicle.

- In general, all these variations can be combined together in one single problem definition.
+ In general, all these variations can be combined together in one single problem definition in `pragmatic` format.

- ## Featured variations

- This list describes some of supported features, exposed by `pragmatic` format, in informal way:

- - **[multiple breaks](../examples/pragmatic/basics/break.md)** with multiple time windows or interval time and optional location for vehicles.

- - **[multiple shifts](../examples/pragmatic/basics/multi-day.md)** for vehicles: this allows to define multi-day planning scenario when vehicle can be used multiple times, but on different days.

- - **[multiple reloads](../examples/pragmatic/basics/reload.md)**: this allows vehicle to return back to the depot (or any other place) in order to unload/load goods during single tour (see MTVRP).
-In some VRP variations this helps to significantly reduce amount of used vehicles.

- - **[multi jobs](../examples/pragmatic/basics/job-types.md)**: multi job is a job which consists of multiple sub-jobs.
-Multi job is considered as assigned only when all of sub jobs are assigned.
-This is useful for scenarios such as multiple pickups, but single delivery, or other way round.

- - **[multiple objectives](../examples/pragmatic/objectives/index.md)**: this extends application from scientific domain to real life scenarios where solver should consider multiple optimization parameters simultaneously.

- - **[vehicle profiles](../examples/pragmatic/basics/profiles.md)**: allows to use different routing matrix profiles for different vehicle types, e.g. truck and car.

- - **multidimensional demand**: allows you to use multiple dimensions to set different types of capacity/demand simultaneously.

-- **[skills](../examples/pragmatic/basics/skills.md)**: allows to specify various skills (which is simple some tag) on vehicle and customer.
-Customer with specific skills can be visited only if these skills are present on vehicle.

-- **different job types**: allows to model pickups, deliveries, replacements, services, and their combinations.

-- **job priorities**: allows you to force some jobs being served before others.

- - **[relations](../examples/pragmatic/basics/relations.md)**: allows to specify relations which locks jobs to specific vehicles in customizable way.

- - **limits**: allows to specify limits on vehicle such as max traveling distance or time.